vikashoo7/Question/AWS.md

 What type of images you use in AWS?
 What are the AWS components you have worked on?
 How to configure postfix in AWS?

+What is the CDN?

+What is the EC2?